mr-c/csc-user-guide/docs/data/sensitive-data/index.md

 ## [Introduction](./intro.md)

-Overview of SD services, with a quick introduction to compliance with data protection regulations and contacts to academic organizations' legal support services.
+Overview of SD services and access management, with a quick introduction to compliance with data protection regulations and contacts to academic organizations' legal support services.
 Please check this section if you are accessing the services for the first time.

 ## Sensitive research data